Klára Dán von Neumann: Work

-And so, after the war, Dán joined von Neumann in New Mexico to program the MANIAC I machine, which could store data, designed by her husband and Julian Bigelow.
+After the war, Dán joined von Neumann in New Mexico to program the MANIAC I machine, which could store data, designed by her husband and Julian Bigelow.
 This work was entirely novel, a feat that had never been completed before.
 Dán scored the job, however, due to the belief at the time that programming was menial work, similar to human computing, a job commonly held by women.
 For decades after this, society would devalue the work of programming, which ultimately allowed women to be a large part of the workforce.
 More specifically, Dán's job was to translate mathematical instructions into a language the computer could understand.
 To do this she would look up "codes" - numbers that correspond to instructions for the computer.
 This is the origin of the word "coder", and the birth of the modern code paradigm.
 This coding also required her to ask for sections of the machine to be rebuilt, as there was not a clear distinction between software and hardware at the time.
 She then worked on the ENIAC (Electronic Numerical Integrator and Computer) on a project with von Neumann to produce the first successful meteorological forecast on a computer.
 Dán designed new controls for ENIAC and was one of its primary programmers.
 She trained a group of people drawn from the Manhattan Project to store programs as binary code.
-During this time she also wrote the code for the first computer simulation of the Monte Carlo method, which is a method to store and analyze large quantities of data and make predictions on everything from elections to COVID-19 trend forecasting.
+During this time she also wrote the code for the first computer simulation by the Monte Carlo method.